 Staging a house means that you prepare the home inside and out for showings.
 This begins with curb appeal, encompasses cleanliness and organization, and includes repairs as needed throughout the house.
 Also, be security conscious.
 Remove any weapons, jewelry, or items of value.

 Try not to be home during the time when the house is being shown to potential buyers.
 Being present during showings can be uncomfortable for you as well as for the buyers.
 It may also be a good idea to make arrangements for pets.
 Some buyers are allergic, aren’t pet-friendly, or may be put off by barking dogs.
 Showings can also be stressful for your pets.
+Don’t overlook this step in the six steps to selling your house.

 Receiving Offers & Negotiations